ad4mvojtech/efd/02-first-impression/index.md

 - [Notes](#notes)

 ## About
+Im adam, im storyteller and character designer.
+My interesterest are revolving around games and movies??

+I love a good cup of coffee and interesting tattoos.
 <!-- Consider including a headshot.
 We’re not designing, so keep the image width/height around 320px x 320px (square).
 Replace "surname" with your surname in the file name. -->

 ![Write an alternative text description.](img/surname-headshot.jpg)